by Michael R Dougherty

-Suddenly, I realized that this was a really bad earthquake and I could be killed down there in the gravel pit and no one would know.
-So I decided to somehow make it up the slippery, snow covered hill to someplace other than where I was.
+I quickly realized that this was a really horrible earthquake and I could be killed down there in the gravel pit and no one would know.

 Instead of my winter boots, I had gone down into the gravel pit in my dress boots that had zero traction on the soles.
 So if I was going to have any chance at running up the hill and not falling into one of the cracks that were opening up all around me, I had to use a ski trick.

 I ran up the hill using my dress boots like skis.
 My left boot was pointed to the left side and my right boot was pointed to the right.
 I then ran all the way up the hill jumping over the cracks in the ground and praying that I wouldn't fall.

 And as I ran, the ground was shaking more and more violently.

 God must have been with me because somehow I managed to make it to the top of the hill where I quickly looked around.